starpeace-project/starpeace-client-website-assets/README.md

 [![Build Status](https://travis-ci.org/ronappleton/starpeace-website-client-assets.svg)](https://travis-ci.org/ronappleton/starpeace-website-client-assets)

-Assets for [Starpeace](https://www.starpeace.io), including gameplay images, sounds, and compilation tools for client integration.
+Assets for [STARPEACE](https://www.starpeace.io), including gameplay images, sounds, and compilation tools for client integration.

 ## Official Documentation

-Documentation for client gameplay can be found on the [Starpeace website](https://docs.starpeace.io).
+Documentation for client gameplay can be found on the [STARPEACE website](https://docs.starpeace.io).

 ## Roadmap

-Development and gameplay roadmap can be found on the [Starpeace Community Development website](https://www.starpeace.ovh/).
+Development and gameplay roadmap can be found on the [STARPEACE website](https://www.starpeace.io/release).

 ## Security Vulnerabilities

-If you discover a security vulnerability within Starpeace website, please send an e-mail to admin@starpeace.ovh or open a [GitHub issue](https://github.com/ronappleton/starpeace-website-client/issues).
+If you discover a security vulnerability within STARPEACE website, please send an e-mail to security@starpeace.io or open a [GitHub issue](https://github.com/ronappleton/starpeace-website-client/issues).
 All security vulnerabilities will be promptly addressed.

 ## Development